Open all

 Admissions

 There’s a wide breadth of ability, nationalities and cultures here, and any child is welcome to attend a taster day, which involves low-key assessments.
 There has been increased interest in Barfield from parents disillusioned by state-sector provision during the pandemic and from families relocating from London.
-And the fees don’t break the bank, which makes it more accessible than other prep schools.
+The nursery’s popularity means more names are going down at birth and once a child is accepted, a place in Reception (which is currently operating a wait list) is guaranteed.
+Some 70 per cent of nursery children stay on, and reasonable fees means it’s more accessible than some other prep schools.

 Academics and senior school destinations

-Class sizes are small with a maximum of 18.
-There are currently two classes in Reception, Year 1 and Year 2, with the aim to have two-form entry all the way up the school.
+Class sizes are small with a maximum of 18, with two-form entry all the way up the school.

 Reception classes are linked to the nursery, which makes the transition into big school easy.
 Daily phonics lessons are organised by what stage a child is at rather than age.
-There’s plenty of fun through learning – the recent Water WOW day saw the beach brought to the school, with sandpits, paddling pools and water guns to play and explore with.
+There’s plenty of fun through learning – the sandy play playground is proving particularly popular with the little ones.

 Co-curricular

 Barfield tries to teach as many sports as possible to get pupils ready for secondary school, and there are Saturday clubs – football in autumn and multi-sports in summer.
-An on-site indoor swimming pool gets plenty of use, and senior pupils recently brought home a trophy from the IAPS tournament.
+An on-site indoor swimming pool gets plenty of use, including from the swim team who train there once a week before school.
+There’s lots of gymnastics which will no doubt get even better with the upcoming makeover of the sports hall.
+Pupils also have tennis courts – including two grass courts – to play on and an athletics track around the cricket pitch.

-The school’s longstanding Three Peaks department (it’s been running for 30 years, and is open to the public too) offers everything from quad biking, paintball shooting and archery to Aeroball, orienteering and the above-mentioned Leap of Faith, where pupils climb a pole to a small wooden platform and jump onto a trapeze bar.
+The school’s longstanding Three Peaks department (it’s been running for 30 years, and is open to the public too) offers everything from quad biking, paintball shooting, combat later tag and archery to Aeroball, orienteering and the exciting Leap of Faith, where pupils climb a pole to a small wooden platform and jump onto a trapeze bar.
+There’s also the fabulous two-level tree house for outdoor learning which is heated so pupils can use it all year round.
 All the activities help build confidence, communication and problem-solving skills, while being hugely fun.
-Other clubs include everything from junk modelling to mindfulness to triathlon training and Mandarin.
+Other clubs include everything from junk modelling to mindfulness.
+The optional activity programme which runs on Saturdays and offers multisports, Mandarin and synchronised swimming club is very popular.

 School community

 The pastoral care is exemplary – it’s a particular passion of Mr Boyle’s, and the warm atmosphere of the school is palpable.
-A pupil parliament is represented by two children per class and every form has a captain and vice-captain.
-A team of three SEND teachers ensures all pupils’ specific needs are met.
+The pupil parliament has a chairperson and secretary (both appointed via an interview with the head of the upper school), with two representatives from each upper school year group.
+Every form also has a captain and vice-captain.
+A team of four SEND teachers ensures all pupils’ specific needs are met.

 And finally....